Maple liqueur: Production

 Maple liqueur is not commonly found in liquor stores as it is easy to make at home.
 The production process is simple and does not require any special equipment.
 Homemade maple liqueur is both easy to make and inexpensive.
 It can be enjoyed on its own, in coffee, or in a variety of cocktails.

 Ingredients needed are some kind of liquor to use as a base, usually rye whiskey.
 The only other ingredient needed to make maple liqueur is pure maple syrup.
-Table syrup cannot be used as it is often made with high fructose corn syrup and artificial flavouring instead of real maple.
 Maple syrup comes in different grades, with the grade of a syrup being determined by its colour, clarity, density, and intensity of maple flavour is.
 As the sap harvesting season progresses, the maple syrup that is produced becomes darker and more caramel in colour.
 These darker syrups also tend to have the most intense maple flavour, compared to the lighter taste of syrup produced early in the season.
 Darker syrups create a more intense maple flavour in the liqueur as well and because of this are often preferred when producing maple liqueur.
 The darker the syrup that is used, the more intense and full bodied the resulting liqueur will taste.

 The process of making maple liqueur is simple.
-Equal parts rye whiskey and maple syrup are combined in a sealable mason jar, mixed thoroughly and then left to sit in the refrigerator for at least two weeks.
+A distilled spirit and maple syrup are combined.
 Other spices and ingredients can be added to give different flavors to the liqueur, such as glycerin, honey, or brown sugar.
 As is with standard aging processes, generally, the longer the liqueur is left to age, the better the final product.
 After this, the liqueur is ready to be consumed.

 As mentioned previously, commercially produced maple liqueurs are not very common due to how easy the liqueur is to make at home.
 They have started to increase in popularity in the early 2010s with Crown Royal, a popular whiskey brand, releasing its Crown Royal Maple Finished whiskey in 2013.
 Varieties other than whiskey also exist, with cream liqueurs being the second most common type.
 Examples such as Cabot Trail Maple Cream consist of pure maple syrup added to different combinations of rum, grain alcohols, and in this case fresh cream.
 Sortilège is another popular Canadian brand based in Montreal that produces three distinct varieties of maple liqueurs: Sortilège Whisky, Sortilège Prestige, and Sortilège Cream.